IT3038C/IT3038C.github.io/docs/week-2.md

 /home/<username>
 ```

-If you’re not in your home directory,
+If you're not in your home directory,

 ```bash
 cd ~
 ```

-Let’s do some basic file manipulation.
-First, let’s create a directory called playground and cd into that directory.
+Let's do some basic file manipulation.
+First, let's create a directory called playground and cd into that directory.

 ```bash
 $ mkdir playground